The food situation in Amsterdam is a good one, my friends.

 I got so excited the second I smelt the organic essence from the garden before it was even in sight.

-Situated in Frankendael Park, between the Rembrandt Tower and the nineteenth century facades of Watergraafsmeer,
+Situated in Frankendael Park, between the Rembrandt Tower and

 De Kas is an oasis of calm for the fifty-thousand guests who dine there each year;